ProConstruction Guide Podcasts

 In this episode sponsored by GE Appliances, building scientist Mark LaLiberte discusses how to properly install a window, including air sealing, flexible membranes and caulks.
 LaLiberte is a partner in Construction Instruction, which provides building science consulting and other services to builders, remodelers and manufacturers.
 He can be reached at 719-375-9300.
 Also, check out the free CI app that provides construction details and animated and narrated videos.

-Episode 47: Should you buy a construction franchise business?
+Construction Podcast 47: Should you buy a construction franchise?